BlockSecCA/claude-artefact-storage/README.md

 [![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
 [![Claude](https://img.shields.io/badge/Claude-191919?style=for-the-badge&logo=anthropic&logoColor=white)](https://claude.ai)

-A demonstration of building web applications that automatically adapt their persistence strategy based on the runtime environment - seamlessly using Claude's cloud storage when running as a published artifact, or falling back to traditional file-based persistence when running standalone.
+A demonstration of building web applications that automatically adapt their persistence strategy based on the runtime environment - seamlessly using cloud storage when published as a Claude.ai artifact, or falling back to traditional file-based persistence when running as a standalone HTML file.

 ## What This Demonstrates

-This simple notes application showcases a powerful pattern for building portable web apps that work both as Claude artifacts with cloud persistence and as standalone HTML files:
+This simple notes application showcases a powerful pattern for building portable web apps that work both as published Claude.ai artifacts with cloud persistence and as standalone HTML files:

-- **Environment Detection**: Automatically detects whether running as a Claude artifact or standalone
+- **Environment Detection**: Automatically detects whether running as a published artifact on Claude.ai or as a standalone HTML file
-- **Adaptive Persistence**: Seamlessly switches between cloud storage and file downloads
+- **Adaptive Persistence**: Seamlessly switches between cloud storage (artifacts) and file downloads (standalone)
 - **Single Codebase**: One set of code that works in both environments
 - **Zero Configuration**: No user configuration needed - it just works